MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/management.md

 - Setup **Application Insights** so that it uses a Log Analytics Workspace as it’s data source (known as a [workspace-based resource](/azure/azure-monitor/app/convert-classic-resource)).
 This allows logging and performance data to be kept in a consolidated location.

-- Link your resource to Application Insights, if supported.
+- Link the resources in your solution to Application Insights, if supported.
 For example, a Logic App can be linked to Application Insights, so that runtime data and metrics are available for querying.
 See [here for an example](/azure/logic-apps/create-single-tenant-workflows-azure-portal#enable-open-application-insights).

 - Use the **[clientTrackingId](/azure/logic-apps/monitor-logic-apps-log-analytics)** feature of Logic Apps to supply a custom tracking id, allowing you to correlate events across logic app runs.
 You can use the x-ms-client-tracking-id header to achieve this with the Request, HTTP, or HTTP+WebHook triggers.